Pompeiopolis: Archeology

-It is argued that Pompeiopolis was founded to take over the administrative function of the Hellenistic fortress Pimolisa located in today´s Boyabat which was abandoned and destroyed in the aftermath of the Mithridatic Wars.
-Although no architectural remains in hitherto excavated areas can yet be assigned to the early phase of the city several coin-finds from this period leave no doubt about the localization of Pompeiopolis on the Zımbıllı Tepe.

-The stone bridge which spans the Amnias River (Gökirmak)linked the Roman period urban center on the Zımbıllı Tepe with the opposite riverbank where the farmlands of the city were situated.
+Although no architectural remains in hitherto excavated areas can yet be assigned to the early phase of the city several coins found from this period confirm the localization of Pompeiopolis on the Zımbıllı Tepe.
+The stone bridge which spans the Amnias River linked the Roman period urban center on the Zımbıllı Tepe with the opposite riverbank, where the farmlands of the city were situated.
 The city center was gradually moved to the floodplain at the southern riverbank during the early Byzantine period.
-The Byzantine Pompeiopolis is covered today by Taşköprü where building remains and finds are observed in the construction pits of the underground car park of Cumhuriyet Meydanı.

-The excavated archaeological finds are exhibited or stored in the Museum of Archaeology of Kastamonu.
-A small museum adjacent to the excavation house, created in 2014, exhibits stone monuments like inscriptions, architectural elements, grave stelae from the city.
-The municipal history museum in Taşköprü established in 2017 presents some hypothetical digital reconstructions of the city´s lost appearance alongside objects from the younger history of Taşköprü.
+The Byzantine Pompeiopolis is covered today by Taşköprü, where building remains and finds are observed in the construction pits of the underground car park of Cumhuriyet Meydanı.
+The excavated archaeological findings are exhibited or stored in the Museum of Archaeology of Kastamonu.
+A small museum adjacent to the excavation house, created in 2014, exhibits stone monuments like inscriptions, architectural elements, and grave stelae from the city.
+The Municipal History Museum in Taşköprü, established in 2017, presents some hypothetical digital reconstructions of the city's lost appearance.